Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab

-Second, the underlying AiiDA workflow triggers the inverse modeling calculations, which ingest both the monthly concentration footprints and the corresponding atmospheric concentration observations.
-The current implementation supports the regional inversion system developed at Empa~\cite{Henne2016}.
-Using this setup, AiiDA interfaces with the Empa Lagrangian Regional Inversion System (ELRIS) to retrieve flux estimates, which can then be analyzed to quantify greenhouse gas emissions from individual countries, thus providing a scientific basis to track progress towards national GHG reduction targets.
+Within the \textit{Explore AiiDA for Regional Inverse modeling of Greenhouse Gases} (ExAiRIM) Open Research Data (ORD) project of the Federal Institute of Technology (ETH) domain, the AiiDAlab team developed an AiiDA plugin for the FLEXPART code\cite{aiida-flexpart} to manage a robust inverse modeling workflow focused on previously used regional inversion domains, such as Europe and Switzerland.
+The underlying AiiDA workflow triggers the inverse modeling calculations, which ingest both the monthly concentration footprints and the corresponding atmospheric concentration observations.
+The current implementation supports the regional inversion system developed at the Swiss Federal Laboratories for Materials Science and Technology (Empa): Empa Lagrangian Regioanl Inversion System (ELRIS)~\cite{Henne2016}.
+Using this setup, AiiDA interfaces with ELRIS to retrieve flux estimates, which can then be analyzed to quantify greenhouse gas emissions from individual countries, thus providing a scientific basis to track progress towards national GHG reduction targets.